silnrsi/encoding-converters-core/ReadMe_linux.txt

     - are we building each assembly to the expected version of mono
     - are we running with the expected version of mono

+Type load error
+    in AutoConfigDialog.ctor when calling InitializeComponent().
+Solution: WebBrowserAdaptor.cs requires Gecko DLLs (notice "using Gecko" line)
+    even if there is no xulrunner folder.

 If creating the converter fails (for example if TECkit is not found), then it crashes because the name is null.